 Don't overwhelm them with supplements

 Another side effect of prescription drug culture is a tendency for patients to look for shortcuts to good health in the form of pills and supplements (as opposed to diet and lifestyle changes).
 Supplements are an important part of functional medicine, but a patient's intentions can sometimes outweigh their self-discipline.

 Patients are accustomed to standard medical approaches that apply a medication to address a specific symptom.
-Supplements nourish and build the body’s systems in in the hope of ameliorating symptoms.
-The mechanisms are inherently different and require more time to achieve relief from symptoms.
-Building a system up and nourishing it takes time while medications typically work faster.
+Supplements nourish and build the body’s systems, which bolsters healthy functioning.* Building a system up and nourishing it takes time while medications typically work faster.
 Explaining this process will give you the time and space to implement the protocol without compromising compliance.

 Tips for keeping the patient engaged and committed to getting well

 There are many strategies for encouraging patients to stay committed to your protocol:

 "The patient will always tell you what's wrong with them if you listen," says Dr. Pescatore.
 Talk to them.
 Let them choose what to address first.
 You can instill in your patient a sense of ownership, which can be motivating on its own.

 After you've established your patient's top priorities, decide which one to tackle first.
 By focusing on one issue, you make it easier for a patient to integrate functional medicine into their everyday routines and demands.

 Most people do better with a support system.
 Because functional medicine involves lifestyle changes as well as the introduction of supplements, it’s helpful to include people who play an important role in your patient's life, such as a spouse, child, or sibling.

 Being healthy in the United States can be challenging.
 Our culture provides no shortage of obstacles for patients attempting to adopt a healthier lifestyle.
 Opportunities to choose unhealthy foods are everywhere, so it's important to have support from friends and family.